Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### ACPTargetRequestObject

-This class extends `ACPTargetPrefetchObject` by adding default content and a callback block that will be invoked to return mbox content from Target.
+This class extends `ACPTargetPrefetchObject` by adding default content and a callback block that is invoked to return mbox content from Target.

 ```javascript
 class ACPTargetRequestObject extends ACPTargetPrefetchObject {